pingcap/docs/develop/dev-guide-delete-data.md

 ### Write a bulk-delete loop

-You should write a `DELETE` statement in the loop of your application or script, use the `WHERE` clause to filter the rows to be deleted, and use `LIMIT` to limit the amount of data that can be deleted in a single statement.
+You can write a `DELETE` statement in the loop of your application or script, use the `WHERE` clause to filter data, and use `LIMIT` to constrain the number of rows to be deleted in a single statement.

 ### Bulk-delete example